Efficient $\varepsilon$-approximate minimum-entropy couplings: Acknowledgments

-As far as we know, it is open whether the simple expression $H(x)=x \log(1/x)$ can be exactly computed in polynomial time (e.g. see Remark 3.5 of \cite{kovavcevic2012hardness}).
+As far as we know, it is open whether the simple expression $\phi(x)=x \log(1/x)$ can be exactly computed in polynomial time (e.g. see Remark 3.5 of \cite{kovavcevic2012hardness}).
 A similar phenomenon, which is better studied, is how we do not know whether it is possible to exactly compute the sum of square roots $\sum_{i} \sqrt{x_i}$ in polynomial time \cite{allender2009complexity,etessami2010complexity,kayal2012sum}.

-For our purposes, any instance where entropy is computed in this algorithm should actually be replaced with a subroutine that approximately computes $H(x)$.
-Observe that any coupling considered by the dynamic program ultimately consists of at most $O(m ( 1/\tau + n))$ coupling states, so if each entropy term is calculated up to additive accuracy $\eps' \triangleq \frac{\eps}{O(m (1/\tau + n))}$, then the dynamic program value will be accurate (compared to exactly computing the entropy) up to an additive $\eps$ term.
-Computing the $H(x)$ terms up to additive accuracy $\eps'$ is relatively standard: for a rough example of one approach, you can estimate $0$ for any $x \le (\eps')^2$, and otherwise you can approximate $-x \log(x)$ sufficiently well by approximating $\log(x)$ with an order $\poly(1/\eps')$ order Taylor expansion of $\log(1-z)$.
-We avoid details, as it seems besides the point of this work to get into specifics of the bit-representation of input and what can be done in machine word operations, but we note that this entropy-term approximation does not dominate the earlier running time bound.
+We will assume the input size of distribution states are rationals that may be represented within $L$ bits each.
+For our purposes, any instance where entropy is computed in this algorithm should actually be replaced with a subroutine that approximately computes $\phi(x)$.
+Observe that any coupling considered by the dynamic program ultimately consists of at most $O(m ( 1/\tau + n))$ coupling states, so if each entropy term is calculated up to additive accuracy $\delta = \frac{\eps}{C(m (1/\tau + n))}$ for a sufficiently large $C$, then the dynamic program value will be accurate (compared to exactly computing the entropy) up to an additive $\eps$ term.
+For a concrete analysis, this means if you invoke the algorithm in our work with $\eps/2$, and compute entropy up to $\delta = \frac{\eps}{C(m (1/\tau + n))}$ additive precision for large enough $C$, then the algorithm will yield an $\eps$-additive guarantee.